GOkwori/Grizk-Gallery/README.md

 #### Artists:
 * I want a simplified and expedited process for booking exhibitions at the gallery.
 * I want clear information about the gallery's availability for exhibitions and submission guidelines.
-* I want collaboration tools to ensure a seamless and successful exhibition experience.

 #### General Users:
 * I want a visually appealing and intuitive interface that is easy to navigate.